imhuaweizhu/data-structure-and-algorithms/README.md

 We can classify algorithms the following ways:

-1. By domain
+1. By problem domain: sorting, searching, partitioning, network (routing, spanning trees, connectivity, flow, ...), combinatoric (permutations, combinations, subsets, ...), ... ...
-2. By complexity class
+2. By complexity class: constant, linear, polynomial, ......
 3. By underlying data structure
 4. By problem solving strategy (Important, refers to the part above: Patterns of algorithms)